Understanding the Dividend Yield on a Stock

 Companies don't have to pay dividends.
 During recessions, companies may lower the dividend they pay on their stocks or stop paying a dividend altogether.
 In that case, the dividend yield could rapidly go to zero.

 Why Don't All Companies Pay a Dividend Yield?

 Whether true or not, you'll hear investors say that new and growing companies don't pay a dividend yield while older, more mature and stable companies will.
 When Apple began paying a dividend, many saw that as its transition from a rapidly growing tech company to one where the rapid growth was over.

 Smaller, newer, rapidly expanding companies need all the money they can get to fund their expansion.
 For this reason, they don't usually pay a dividend yield.
 Investors are more than happy to capitalize on the rising stock price.
 For companies that no longer see rapid price appreciation, companies pay the dividend yield to entice investors to hold their stock.

 Stock Prices React Quickly to Changes in Dividend Payouts

-In uncertain times dividend paying stocks, or dividend paying stock funds, can rapidly go down in value because there is a risk that future dividends will be reduced.
-If a company announces that they are lowering their dividend, the stock price will react immediately.
+In uncertain times dividend-paying stocks, or dividend-paying stock funds, can rapidly go down in value because there is a risk that future dividends will be reduced.
+If a company announces that it is lowering its dividend, the stock price will react immediately.

 As the economy improves, the stock price might rise in anticipation that the company will once again increase its dividend.
 If the economy gets worse, the stock price might fall even further in anticipation that the company will completely stop paying the dividend.